 Remission and the chance of recurrence

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the tumor returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if it does return.
 Learn more about coping with the fear of recurrence.

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place, meaning it is a local recurrence, or nearby, which is a regional recurrence.
 If it comes back in another place, it is a distant recurrence.

 The first sign of recurrence after treatment may be high blood calcium levels.
 Therefore, you may have regular tests to watch for PTH and calcium level changes, as well as ultrasounds of the neck (see Diagnosis).

 People with recurrent disease often experience emotions such as disbelief or fear.
-Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+People are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with recurrence.

 Recovery from cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.